- US Online Poker

 If you are going to play on an offshore site, look for one which holds a license from European regulators such as the United Kingdom Gaming Commission (UKGC) and which does not serve US customers.
 That way, you will at least be using a product with regulatory oversight, even if not from Canadian authorities.
 At the same time, understand that you will not have the same legal recourse in case of a problem that you would if you were using those sites from a regulated jurisdiction, or betting through an official Canadian lottery site.

-Because Canadian sports betting is conducted by the lottery and there are no retail sportsbooks, there are also no partnerships between online and retail brands such as exist in some US states.
+Canadian sports betting is conducted by the lottery and there are no retail sportsbooks (unless you count tickets purchased at a regular lottery retailer).
+That being the case, there are also no partnerships between online and retail brands such as exist in some US states.
 The lottery commissions themselves do have partnerships with private corporations to power their sports betting products, however.
-For instance, the British Columbia Lottery Commission recently renewed an agreement with Scientific Games to power its Sports Action products.
+For instance, the British Columbia Lottery Commission recently renewed an agreement with Scientific Games to power its online sports betting.

 Canadian lawmakers may eventually remove the prohibition against single-match wagering.
 If and when that happens, retail sportsbooks will begin opening at Canadian casinos.
 At that point, we’ll see partnerships forged between commercial sportsbook brands and the provincial lottery commissions.